Declan Meagher

-Dr. Declan J Meagher (1921-2019) was an Irish obstetrician, Master of the National Maternity Hospital, Dublin, and a champion of women's reproductive health.
+Declan J Meagher (21 March 1921 – 3 November 2019) was an Irish obstetrician, Master of the National Maternity Hospital, Dublin, and a champion of women's reproductive health.

 Career

 In 1963, Meagher set up one of the country's first family planning clinics.
 This was a time when most women in Ireland lived in poverty, had a large number of children, and suffered from high childbirth mortality rates.
-The Irish Catholic Church, which was heavily involved in healthcare through the ownership of hospitals and schools, imposed conservative views on family planning and contraception.
-It had most recently prevented the Mother and Child Scheme to come into force.

 Meagher, who by 1970, had become Master of the National Maternity Hospital in Dublin, one of the largest maternity hospitals in Europe, sought to reduce perinatal mortality by implementing a new approach to the management of childbirth.
 He did so by giving a greater role to midwives, providing additional support for mothers and reducing prolonged labour.
 "The Dublin Experience" helped usher in the modern era of Irish obstetrics and led to the development of a clinical package of care now internationally known as "active management of labour".